DhavalPatodiya/DhavalPatodiya/README.md

 ### Hi there 👋, I'm Dhaval Patodiya

 I am actively looking for full time opportunities in SDE/Data/DevOps roles starting May 2023.
 My areas of interest are Software Development, DevOps, Data Engineering.I am always eager to hone my skills by learning new things.

 👨🏻‍💻  About Me
   🌱 Learning Never Stops 🚀
   🤔   Improving day by day.
-Exploring the potential of mind and computers 🎓   Pursuing a Masters Degree in Computer Science at Arizona State University.
+Exploring the potential of mind and computers. <br>
+  🎓   Pursuing a Masters Degree in Computer Science at Arizona State University.
   💼   Worked as a Software Engineer at Bentley System and Truveta 🌱   Learning more about Cloud Computing, DevOps and Web Technologies.
   📫   How to reach me: Mail me at patodiya25@gmail.com (mailto:patodiya25@gmail.com) ✍️   Learning algorithms, exploring the world, and reading are my hobbies.
 <!-- 👨‍💻 Check out my personal portfolio : Portfolio -->

 🧠 Let's talk about my profile.